sebolla-gif/Samurai-Game-V1.0/README.md

 ## Roadmap

 Almost all the program's attention is focused on improving the logic and better separating the character's parts from the game logic.
-The menu part is also missing and the different game modes need to be generated.
+The menu part also needs to be finished and the different game modes need to be generated.
 The project still has a long way to go, but there will be more news in the next few months.

 ## License